Nice to meet you.

 What question will the KPI answer (KPQ)?
 How satisfied are our current customers?

 How will this KPI be used?
-This data will be used to report customer retention to marketing team.
+This data will be used to report customer retention to the marketing team.

 How will your data be collected?
 Amount of customers lost and gained over a year-long period